ufal/UMR/papers/2025-data-release-notes-2-0.md

 The PDT annotation scheme uses 9 special relation labels to classify paratactic structures.
 Four of them (ADVS, CONFR, CONJ, DISJ) are translated as discourse relations when converting to UMR (see Appendix A; necessary changes to the graph structure are outlined in sect.
 I.2.3. and I.3.1).
 Rather coarse-grained discourse values are chosen from the lattice as the PDT annotation does not specify subtle types of discourse relations.
 In addition, one new discourse relation is introduced:

-- **:gradation** … relation for discourse structures in which each follow-up proposition makes a stronger claim than the previous one, as in *Nemůže se pohnout, natož vstát.* 'He can't move, let alone get up' (GRAD in PDT, example from the PDT manual, [Mikuková et al., 2006](https://ufal.mff.cuni.cz/pdt2.0/doc/manuals/en/t-layer/html/index.html)).
+- **:gradation** … relation for discourse structures in which each follow-up proposition makes a stronger claim than the previous one, as in *Nemůže se pohnout, natož vstát* 'He can't move, let alone get up' (GRAD in PDT, example from the PDT manual, [Mikulová et al., 2006](https://ufal.mff.cuni.cz/pdt2.0/doc/manuals/en/t-layer/html/index.html)).

 One PDT label is reserved for appositions (APPS); this label is converted using the identity-91 predicate, see sect.
 I.2.3 and I.3.2.
 Two functors (CSQ, REAS) are treated using the reification mechanism, see sect.
 I.2.3.
 The last functor is translated as a special entity (see contra-entity in sect.
 I.2.3 among Other changes).

 * **Others**

 PDT also uses 3 relation labels to identify parenthetical clauses, interjections, and vocative clauses, i.e. sentence material that is not syntactically related to the rest of the sentence.
-These are translated as special relations :
+These are translated as special relations:

 - **:interjection** (PARTL in PDT)
 - **:parenthesis** (PAR in PDT)